GPdatahub/Business-Insights-360/README.md

-# 📊 Business Insight 360
+# 📊 Business Insights 360
-Business Insights 360 — a comprehensive solution designed to provide businesses with powerful, data-driven insights to fuel growth and efficiency.
+Business Insights 360 — an interactive Power BI dashboard bringing Finance, Sales, Marketing, Supply Chain and Executive KPIs all in one unified view.

 ## 🔍 Problem Statement:
 + AtliQ Technologies, a rapidly growing hardware company has been struggling with declining performance in Latin America due to their reliance on Excel-based reporting for analytics which limited timely decision-making, KPI tracking and competitiveness.
-These project addresses this key business pr oblems by creating a comprehensive dashboard solution.

 ## 🎯 Project Objective:
 + These project addresses key business problems by creating a comprehensive dashboard solution.
 Which enables; real-time tracking, scenario analysis and decision making.
 Also, Centralize and automate business reporting.
++ Extract and Merged Excel/CSV data using MySQL database into a data model.
++ Clean and standardized the data in Power Query for accurate reporting.
++ Design Star snowflake schema for optimized data modelling and automated data refresh with Power BI service.
++ Create calculated columns, DAX measures for key KPIs.
++ Applied best practices in storytelling with data, drill-throughs, KPI cards, slicers and toggles to make the dashboard interactive.

 ## 🛠️ Tools and Skills Used: